 POWER BAR & CLIF BAR

 Similarly, Clif Bar was created in 1992 by a cyclist and marketed to outdoor adventurers.
 It, too, eventually birthed a popular line of higher-protein (20 g.) bars (named Builders) for those more focused on reps than miles.
-Tiger’s Milk, Power Bar, and Clif Bar were often your only options in health food stores until the mid-’90s, when bars targeted specifically to bodybuilders began impacting the market.
+Tiger’s Milk, Power Bar, and Clif Bar were usually your only protein bar options in health food stores until the mid-’90s, when bars targeted specifically to bodybuilders began impacting the market.

 MODERN PROTEIN BARS